 This is a question that I see often on r/tea.
-After speaking with several people, I believe I can shed some light on this issue.
-What I think is happening is that the ideals of Eastern steeping methods are mixing with Western steeping methods.
-This is a huge generalization, but here is how the two stlyes shake out:
+The root of the problem here is that the ideals of Eastern steeping methods are getting mixed up with Western steeping methods.
+This is a huge generalization, but here is how the two styles shake out:

 Western Steeping: The tea leaves are steeped in a larger vessel that holds several cups of water once or twice, for longer amounts of time.

-When you hear people speaking of re-steeping, or bragging about how many steeps they are able to get out of a single portion of tea leaves they are usually referring to Eastern methods and because you are only producing a small amount of tea liquor and because the ratio of leaves to water is higher, you can move through several steepings rather quickly and storing the leaves between brewing isn’t an issue, they just sit in the steeping vessel (after all of the water has been decanted) until the next steeping.
+When you hear people speaking of re-steeping, or bragging about how many steeps they are able to get out of a single portion of tea leaves they are usually referring to Eastern methods.
+This is because when you use Eastern steeping methods, you are only producing a small amount of tea liquor and because the ratio of leaves to water is higher, you can produce many steepings.
+Because the amount of liquor produced is so small, it’s not uncommon to steep the leaves 5-10 times in a 15-30 minute sitting.
+This makes storing the leaves between brewing a non-issue– they just sit in the steeping vessel (after all of the water has been decanted) until the next steeping.

-Where this becomes confusing is when people try to use these methods on larger vessels with lower ratios of tea to water – perhaps an entire English size tea pot meant to hold 4 or more cups of water, or an Adagio branded tool called an ingenuiTea which holds 2 cups .
+Where this becomes confusing is when people try to use these Eastern methods on larger vessels with lower ratios of tea to water common in Western steeping methods (perhaps an entire English size tea pot meant to hold 4 or more cups of water, or an Adagio branded tool called an ingenuiTea which holds 2 cups).
 In this case, if re-steeping is to be attempted, the tea drinker may want to wait many hours or even an entire day before re-steeping.

 What I’m saying here is that, even if a high ratio of leaves to water is used for steeping tea in large quantities, the amount of tea you are making is so great, that hours will pass until you are ready for the next pot.